Everyone is designed to succeed beyond the beyond. So why don’t they? Let me tell you about what I call “The Many Face of Self-Imposed Sabotage.”

 Opportunities show up in the form of people, situations, circumstances, programs, workshops, systems, mentors, and coaches.
 Do you say yes?
 Or do you say no instead?

 The good news is that this isn’t your fault.
 We were programmed to be safe, protect ourselves and stay secure.
 Most of us are the first generation of entrepreneurs – the bravest.
 Because we didn’t have role models, we rely on ourselves, make decisions and take responsibility no matter what.

-The reason why these faces are so detrimental for your business is that it makes you feel insecure, confused and overwhelmed when you need to make a decision.
+The reason why these faces are so detrimental to your business is that it makes you feel insecure, confused and overwhelmed when you need to make a decision.
 As entrepreneurs you are making decisions all the time and if you don’t feel confident you’ll get stuck.

 Follow the steps below to scare off these many faces of self-imposed sabotage when you need to make a decision:

 Step 1: Know what you want (or you might need to start by writing down what you don’t want first)

 Step 3: When an opportunity shows up, do your homework.
 Check in with your gut feeling and NOT YOUR HEAD.
 Is this going to take me closer to my success?